openmainframeproject/tac/projects/proposals/open_z_systems_exchange.md

 * Initial committers (how long working on project)

 A team developers and testers from IBM and Rocket Software will form the initial core of committers and maintainers.
-Mermbers of this extended team have been working with open source on IBM Z for 1-3 years.
+Members of this extended team have been working with open source on IBM Z for 1-3 years.